berecat/django-rest-booking-api/README.md

 * Admin can post new currencies and items
 * User can search, filter the given result or choose ordering field to order result by it
 * All users has their own balance, watchlist and profile after registration
+* Users can check their own statistic, such quantity of trades, quantity of money that they spent
+* Users can check item's statistic, such min price, max price, avg price and etc.

 ## The technology used
 * Django